Probing the Mid-level Vision Capabilities of Self-Supervised Learning: Analysis

 \subsection{How do visual foundation models (VFMs) perform?}

 Even though our study aims to conduct a controlled benchmarking of SSLs in the mid-level vision tasks, we put VFMs into our context in this section to understand the comparison between the latest visual foundation models and the set of SSLs we analyzed.
 We observed that CLIP is much worse than most of the SSLs.
 DINO-v2 is the winner.
-We include a comparison in Fig.~\ref{fig:vfm} focusing on depth estimation capability.
-We include this comparison across more tasks in the appendix.

-\paragraph{DINO-V2\textnormal{~\cite{oquab2023dinov2}.}} Our findings, consistent with Probe3D and Cambrian-1~\cite{tong2024cambrian}, show DINO-V2 as the best-performing model across both ImageNet linear probing and mid-level vision tasks, making it a standout choice for comprehensive vision capabilities.

-\paragraph{CLIP\textnormal{~\cite{radford2021learning}.}} CLIP’s overall performance is notably lower across mid-level tasks, as reported in Probe3D~\cite{el2024probing} and Cambrian-1~\cite{tong2024cambrian}.
+We include a comparison in Fig.~\ref{fig:vfm} focusing on depth estimation. \paragraph{DINO-V2\textnormal{~\cite{oquab2023dinov2}.}} Our findings, consistent with Probe3D and Cambrian-1~\cite{tong2024cambrian}, show DINO-V2 as the best-performing model across both ImageNet linear probing and mid-level vision tasks, making it a standout choice for comprehensive vision capabilities. \paragraph{CLIP\textnormal{~\cite{radford2021learning}.}} CLIP’s overall performance is notably lower across mid-level tasks, as reported in Probe3D~\cite{el2024probing} and Cambrian-1~\cite{tong2024cambrian}.
 This suggests that, while generalizable for 2D understanding, CLIP may be less suited for tasks requiring 3D spatial understanding. \paragraph{CroCo\textnormal{~\cite{croco}.}} Using depth estimation as a representative task, we observe that CroCo performs competitively in mid-level vision tasks despite lagging in high-level vision tasks.
 Pretrained on synthetic multi-view image datasets, CroCo learns strong 3D-aware image representations.
-This distinction underscores its potential for 3D-specific applications, where spatial understanding is prioritized over high-level visual semantics because of its design choice.
+This distinction underscores its potential for 3D-specific applications, where spatial understanding is prioritized over high-level visual semantics because of its design choice. \paragraph{SAM\textnormal{~\cite{kirillov2023segment}}.} Although SAM excels at image segmentation, it exhibits moderate performance on mid-level vision tasks and notably weaker performance on image classification, in comparison with ImageNet-pretrained SSLs.
+This reveals the imbalanced performance of SAM among reorganization, reconstruction and recognition.